Submit a paper

 Be careful to speak in accordance with the sequence of your slides.
 Avoid making major modifications to your transparencies during your presentation.
 Do not use more than 1 slide per minute.
 Please stay within the time limit allocated for your presentation.
 Please remember, the chairman on the sessions has the right to stop your report after the expiration of allocated time.

-Technical equipment provided in the Conference room are:
+Technical equipment provided in the Workshop room are:

 • Multimedia video projector;